“The only sane policy for the world is that of abolishing war.” -Linus Pauling

 Many of us have no idea that self-awareness is also a skill that we can develop by reading George Bernard Shaw and Edgar Allan Poe.

-Aristotle, the great philosopher, said some 24 hundred years ago that excellence and lasting happiness depend on our ability to find out our intermediate position that is equal from each of the extremes.
+Aristotle, the great philosopher, said some 24 hundred years ago “Excellence and lasting happiness depend on our ability to find out our intermediate position that is equal from each of the extremes.”
+Intermediate position is finding stumbles and limitations.

-When we think of physical pleasure like sex, food, alcohol, smoking; he also said that we should take middle ground between overindulgence and abstinence.
+When we think of physical pleasure like sex, sweets, alcohol, smoking; great people always suggest that we should take middle ground between overindulgence and abstinence.

-Similarly even Confucius, another great philosopher said the same, middle ground always leads to mental equilibrium and a harmonious social order.
+Another great philosopher, Confucius, said the same, “Middle ground always leads to mental equilibrium and a harmonious social order.”

-Self-awareness is actually knowing the two extremes in our lives.
+Self-awareness is actually knowing the two extremes in our lives and enjoying the moderation.

-Many times in our life we try to become intelligent, that’s good but we lack emotion and awareness.
+Many times people try to become intelligent, that’s good but they lack emotion and awareness.

 In the real world we have to compensate for the lack of intellect with more emotion, peace, and awareness.